 Once Upon a Time in America is considered one of the best films ever made...or one of the worst, depending on which version you watch.
 There's the amazing original cut (which runs nearly four hours) and the awful hackjob version that was released to theaters (which is barely half as long).
 If for some insane reason you want to see the theatrical version, too bad: it was never released to DVD and the studio seems understandably intent on pretending it was never made.

 While the director's cut did make it to DVD, it's missing a controversial but important scene.
 Currently it can only be found on a special edition DVD set...in Brazil.
 And that STILL isn't the complete version of the movie, but the one that premiered at Cannes and was subsequently released in Europe.
 Leone's original version ran forty minutes longer.
-A restoration which include about twenty minutes of additional footage premiered at Cannes, but there's been no word about the rest.
-The new cut was released on Blu Ray...in Italy, but no where else to date.
+A restoration which includes about twenty minutes of additional footage premiered at Cannes, but there's been no word about the rest.
+This new cut will be released in the U.S. in September.

 The 1981 horror/slasher spoof Pandemonium, despite its cult status, has yet to be released.
 VHS copies are available and in high demand.